citkane/bisq-front/README.md

 ```
 npm run setup
 ```
-This will open (GUI) instances of Bitcoin core, BISQ for an arbitrator, Bob and Alice.
+This will open (GUI) instances of Bitcoin core, Bisq for an arbitrator, Bob and Alice.
 Do the following:

 1. Fund the network by going to Bitcoin core 'Help / Debug window / Console' and run 'generate 101'